Ninetta11/Witness/README.md

 * Node Express

 ## Installation
-Requires NPM, otherwise working on Heroku
+Requires NPM, otherwise working on Heroku.

 ## Usage
-Please visit the <a href="https://project3-witness.herokuapp.com/">site</a> hosted on Heroku<hr>
+Please visit the <a href="https://project3-witness.herokuapp.com/">site</a> hosted on Heroku.

 ## License
 This project is licensed under the APACHE license.